-and obtain the radius of the innermost stable circular orbit (ISCO) at $r=R_{\rm ISCO}$.
-For a regular Schwarzschild BH (with $B=0$), $R_{\rm ISCO}=6M$ can be obtained from Eq. (\ref{isco}), whereas for $B=M^{-1}$ the ISCO coincides with the horizon $R_h=2M$.
-For $B > M^{-1}$, the ISCO occurs at $r < 2M$, in principle.
-Thus, all orbits at $r > 2M$ are stable in that sense.
-As the ISCO equation (Eq. \ref{isco}) cannot be solved analytically, we solve it numerically and obtain the dot-dashed blue curve as shown in FIG. \ref{f1}.
-If the value of $B$ increases from $0$ to $M^{-1}$ and more, the ISCO radius decreases from $6M$ to $2M$ and then disappears behind the horizon.
+(one may also see Eq.
+16 of \cite{cmglp} and the related discussion) at $r=R_{\rm ISCO}$.
+For a regular Schwarzschild BH (with $B=0$), $R_{\rm ISCO}=6R_g$ can be obtained from Eq. (\ref{isco}), whereas for $B=R_g^{-1}$ the ISCO coincides with the horizon $R_h=2R_g$.
+For $B > R_g^{-1}$, the ISCO occurs at $r < 2R_g$, in principle.
+Thus, all orbits at $r > 2R_g$ are stable in that sense.
+As the ISCO equation (Eq. \ref{isco}) cannot be solved analytically, we solve it numerically and obtain the dot-dashed blue curve as shown in FIG. 1 of \cite{ol}.
+If the value of $B$ increases from $0$ to $R_g^{-1}$ and more, the ISCO radius decreases from $6R_g$ to $2R_g$ and then disappears behind the horizon.
 In fact, for the realistic cases, it is too difficult to exist the stable circular orbits in such a high magnetic fields (e.g., $B \sim 10^{10}-10^{11}$ T) \cite{vrba}.
-For weak magnetic field, i.e., $B << M^{-1}$, the ISCO occurs close to $6M$ but the exact value is lower than $6M$ \cite{shy}.
-If we increase the value of $B$ from $0$ to $M^{-1}$, the difference between $(r_B-R_{\rm ISCO})$ decreases and vanishes on the horizon for $B=M^{-1}$.
-For further increment of $B$, i.e., $B > M^{-1}$, the all $r_B$ and $R_{\rm ISCO}$ are seem to be unfeasible.
+For weak magnetic field, i.e., $B << R_g^{-1}$, the ISCO occurs close to $6R_g$ but the exact value is lower than $6R_g$ \cite{shy}.
+If we increase the value of $B$ from $0$ to $R_g^{-1}$, the difference between $(r_B-R_{\rm ISCO})$ decreases and vanishes on the horizon for $B=R_g^{-1}$.
+For further increment of $B$, i.e., $B > R_g^{-1}$, the all $r_B$ and $R_{\rm ISCO}$ are seem to be unfeasible.